illyasch/url-shortener/README.md

    make up
    ```

-   At this point you should have the url-shortener service running.
+   At this point, you should have the url-shortener service running.
 To confirm the state of the running Docker container, run

    ```
    $ docker ps